The E-Myth Revisited: Why Most Small Businesses Don’t Work and What to Do About It by Michael E. Gerber is a small business book published in 1995.

 - Your business is the product you sell, not the commodity

-- McDonald’s doesn’t sell hamburgers, it sells the entirety of the McDonald’s experience (quick, consistent, etc.)
+- McDonald’s doesn’t sell hamburgers, it sells the experience

 - E → vision in the real world